Geodesics of Quantum Feature Maps on the Space of Quantum Operators: Tangent Spaces and Lie Algebras of Quantum Feature Maps

-While in the next section the Riemannian geometry is derived for elements in $\mathfrak{U}_p$, this is a lofty task that has the large potential of deviating from the focus of the tangent space.
-Consequently, a simplification of the structure of an element is needed to, at least, establish a Riemannian geometry with just the tangent space.
+We now have the necessary foundation to establish a Riemannian structure on this space, and, for the purposes of generality, we establish this space from the dynamic Lie algebra in Equation \eqref{eq:general-tangent-Lie-algebra}.
+However, this is a lofty task that has the potential of deviating from the focus of the tangent tangent space.
+Consequently, a simplification of the structure of an element is needed, at least, to establish a Riemannian geometry where an arbitrary tangent space is a particular case.
 Thus, we require the following assumption.